andresgutgon/tonifi/README.md

 - [ ] Send emails via [Google app script](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server)

 This is the Google app URL to put on Contact form: `https://script.google.com/macros/s/AKfycbwSzORHBSE-no7C4et5Trm_64w28881aa5wH7DZ/exec`

+### Issues
+[pathPrefix does not work](https://github.com/gatsbyjs/gatsby/issues/2440).
+We need `pathPrefix` for deploying to Github pages.
+Let's see with custom domain if it's needed.
+If not need remove `cleanCache` task from package.json.